BreezyCave/AiES/README.md

 If you use AiES in your research, please cite:

-Tokunaga S, Funakoshim M, Araki T, et al. AiES: Axon Image Analysis Workflow.
+Tokunaga S, Funakoshim M, Araki T, et al. AiES: Axon integrity Evaluation System.
 National Center of Neurology and Psychiatry, 2025.

 ## Contact